SmithBradleyC/jsPsych_Online_Experiments/README.md

 The best way to keep organized in rStudio is to use R Projects.
 When you create an R Project in rStudio it creates a folder with the project name and every new file that you create and save within that rStudio session will be saved to the folder.
 The R Project also creates a .Rproj file.
 This is the core of the R Project.
 It will save data between sessions and is the pointer for your "working directory" (meaning that calls to other files will be in reference to the .Rproj file).
 For more information on R Projects see [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) or one of the R resources I pointed out in the [Download Important Software](#download-important-software) section. **Many of the functions/files I have in my example repository rely on being run inside an R Project.**

+The next section will walk you through opening the local repository, describing the files within the repository, making a small change to the experiment and testing the experiment locally.

 - Open the local repository folder (there should be a button in the middle of the screen in the GitHub Desktop application)
 - Open *jsPsych_Online_Experiments.Rproj* with rStudio
-- You will/may have 4 sections/quadrants to your screen:
+- You will/may have 4 sections/quadrants to your screen when you open rStudio:
   - Top left: file open in rStudio (this may not open your first time meaning the console will take up the whole left side)
   - Top right: the **Environment**/History/Connections tabs (Environment shows what data you have loaded, should be blank for now)
   - Bottom left: the **Console**/Terminal/Jobs tabs (console is the most important)
   - Bottom right: the **Files**/Plots/Package/Help/Viewer tabs (open the files tab)
+- Critically you should see "jsPsych_Online_Experiments" in the top right hand corner of the screen, meaning that you have opened the R Project

-- In the Files tab, you should see a list from .gitattributes to a folder called stimuli (if you're organizing alphebetically)
+- In the Files tab (bottom right quadrant), you should see a list of file/folder from .gitattributes to a folder called stimuli (if you're organizing alphebetically)
 - These are all of the files/folders in the repository.
-Here's a quick explanation for all of them:
+Here's a quick explanation for all of them (steps will continue below):

 >  - *.gitattributes*: does some work for your git repository.
 Probably not needed for this repository but don't edit unless you know what you're doing
 >  - *.gitignore*: does some work for your git repository.
 This specifies files/folders that your repository should ignore.
 These files are made by rStudio and I didn't need/want them backed up to GitHub
 >  - *.Rhistory*: this file tracks what you do in rStudio.
 It is also ignored by Git because that file type is included in .gitignore